-The Compensation Committee, which establishes the compensation of the executive officers of CPSI, during 2014 was comprised of Messrs.
+The Compensation Committee, which establishes the compensation of the executive officers of CPSI, during 2015 was comprised of Messrs.
 Seifert, Johnson and Outlaw.
-Mr. Mulherin was removed from the Compensation Committee effective January 27, 2014.
-No member of the Committee is, or was during 2014, an executive officer of another company whose board of directors has a comparable committee on which one of our executive officers serves.
+No member of the Committee is, or was during 2015, an executive officer of another company whose board of directors has a comparable committee on which one of our executive officers serves.